 Graduate Reporting Instructions

-Please note that traffic on and around the campus that afternoon will be heavy and that graduates should allow sufficient travel time in order to arrive by the designated reporting time.
+Please note that traffic on and around the campus that afternoon will be heavy.
+Graduates should allow sufficient travel time to arrive by the designated reporting time.

 Bachelor’s double-degree majors should report to the area of their first major.